ioob-ioob/referral-meme-coin-template/README.md

 ## Usage

+1. Customize view of User and Admin panel
-1. Deploy the contract with a name, symbol, and initial supply.
+2. Deploy the contract with a name, symbol, and initial supply.
+3. Provide liquidity on your favorite dex and set dex link to show that on User panel.
-2. Users can transfer tokens between accounts using the `transfer` function.
+4. Users can transfer tokens between accounts using the transfer function.
-3. Users can set a referrer for their account using the `setReferral` function.
+5. Users can set a referrer for their account using the setReferral function.
-4. Referrers earn referral fees when transfers occur between their referred accounts.
+6. Referrers earn referral fees when transfers occur between their referred accounts.

 ## Security